Teacher preparation, evaluation, and the characteristics of effective teaching are at the center of contemporary education research and policymaking.

 NNSTOY believes that five key structures—found in almost every other field—have the potential to transform teaching into a profession that fosters continuous improvement, high expectations, and shared accountability.

-This distinguished panel of educators and policymakers examine the ideas presented in this paper and their potential impact on the teaching profession.
+Please join a distinguished panel of educators and policymakers to examine the ideas presented in this paper and their potential impact on the teaching profession.